juergenmeinecke/EMET2008/assignments.rst

 Exercise 1
 =============

-The data set ``PNTSPRD`` contains information from the Las Vegas sport betting market.
+The data set ``PNTSPRD`` (available on Wattle) contains information from the Las Vegas sport betting market.
 The overarching research question is whether the favorite team is more likely to win the game.

 Consider the linear probability model